Freelancer quota guide

 The freelance quota is calculated by multiplying your contribution base—or gross income—by your social security contribution rate.
 If you fall behind on your contributions, you'll need to pay a 10% surcharge on the original quota.
 That's why it's crucial to know which deductions can be applied, how much tax you need to pay, how to calculate the amount of your freelance quota, and which account it should be paid into.

 Payments are always due on the last day of each month.
 If you register or unenroll mid-month, you'll only have to pay for the days you've been registered.
 You can make your contributions in one of the following ways:

 - Register with any financial institution recognized as a Social Security Collection Office by submitting a contribution settlement form (RLC: Recibo de liquidación de cotizaciones)—available at the provincial offices of the Social Security General Treasury (TGSS).

-- Complete a direct debit form—available from your bank, the offices of the TGSS, or the Spanish Social Security website.
+- Complete a direct debit form—available from your bank (only if your bank is a collaborating entity with Social Security, as is the case of N26), the offices of the TGSS, or the Spanish Social Security website.

 - Pay electronically via the Spanish Social Security website.